trlatimer/classRoster/readme.md

         Note: A valid email should include an at sign ('@') and period ('.') and should not include a space (' ').
       - public void printByDegreeProgram(int degreeProgram) that prints out student information for a degree program specified by an enumerated type
    6. Demonstrate the program’s required functionality by adding a void main() function to roster.cpp, which will contain the required function calls to achieve the following results:
-    A. Print out to the screen, via your application, the course title, the programming language used, your student ID, and your name.
+    - Print out to the screen, via your application, the course title, the programming language used, your student ID, and your name.
-    B. Create an instance of the Roster class called classRoster.
+    - Create an instance of the Roster class called classRoster.
-    C. Add each student to classRoster.
+    - Add each student to classRoster.
-    D. Convert the following pseudo code to complete the rest of the main() function: classRoster.printAll();
+    - Convert the following pseudo code to complete the rest of the main() function: classRoster.printAll();
       classRoster.printInvalidEmails();
       //loop through classRosterArray and for each element: